-An annual registration fee or re-enrollment fee is charged, per child, to cover the cost of workbooks, textbooks, and miscellaneous supplies.
+Student fees and a re-enrollment fee is charged, per child, to cover the cost of workbooks, textbooks, and miscellaneous supplies.
 A supply list for each grade level is posted on our website during the summer.
 Parents are asked to send their child to school, on the first day, with the appropriate materials and supplies.
-Any materials or supplies necessary for art, music, computer, physical education, and additional classroom items not covered by the annual activity fee will be requested after the school year begins or as the need arises.
+Any materials or supplies necessary for art, music, computer, physical education, and additional classroom items not covered by the annual student fee will be requested after the school year begins or as the need arises.